Treaty Oak Offroad KDSS Spacers Overview for the 5th Gen 4runner

 Final Thoughts

-Adding these spacers will equalize the pressure in the system that are utilized within the KDSS system itself and return the angle of the sway bar back to OEM angles after a lift has been installed.
+Adding these spacers will equalize pressure in the KDSS system and return the sway bar angle to OEM specifications after a lift is installed.
 In turn, this will dramatically reduce or eliminate your lean.
-This will help with ride quality as you’re correcting the geometry after lifting your vehicle and will also help with the articulation while off-roading.
+This will help with ride quality, as you’re correcting the geometry after lifting your vehicle, and will also improve articulation while off-roading.

 Subscribe